yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ## Kubernetes
 ### Django

-1. Add
+To Enable the tracing for the Django Framework based application follow the below instructions

+#### Configuration/Steps

+1. Add below entries in requirements.txt file and install these in your project environment

    ```python
    sf-elastic-apm==6.7.2
    sf-apm-lib==0.1.1
    ```

-   entries in requirements.txt file and install these in your project environment

    or